-The Ashprington house was demolished in 1865; that at destroyed by fire in 1894.
+The Ashprington house was demolished in 1865; that at Culmstock suffered a like fate; and that at Bridford was destroyed by fire in 1894.
 The church-house at Chagford may have originated in St. Mary's guild chapel.
-At one time Culmstock suffered a like sate; and that at Bridsord was it was a school-house.
-The date on a shield to be seen on the front of the house seems to be an indication of some alteration or change in the function of the building, which is clearly earlier than 1709.
-It is quite possible that its present use as a church-house may be a reversion to its original purpose.
-The church-house at Golyton was formerly the grammar school and is an attractive building bearing the date 1612.
-That so called at Exeter appears to represent No. 73 in the Abstract of Rentals, and as far back as 1441 the original house was classified as one of the canons' houses.
+At one time it was a school-house.
+The date on a shield to be seen on the front of the house seems to be an indication of some alteration or change in the function of the building, which is clearly carlier than 1709.
+It is quite possible that its present use as a church-house and be a reversion to its original purpose.
+The ethurch-house at Colyton was formerly the grammar school and is an attractive building bearing the date 1612.
+That so called at Exeter appears to represent No. 73 in the Abstrach of Rentals, and as far back as 1441 the original house was classified as one of the canons' houses.
 That at Sidmouth is an attractive, fairly late 18th century quasi town-house, once in its own grounds.